In all likelihood, you’ve never heard someone at your local tavern say “Give me a Budweiser Peach.”

 Adding fruit to beer seems like a pretty straightforward thing to do.
 But there’s a process involved that must be respected, lest you wind up with microorganisms in your brew that could negatively affect color and flavor.

-Follow these steps to successfully add these delicious goodness to your beer.
+Follow these steps to successfully add this delicious goodness to your beer.

 Step 1: Choosing the Fruit